drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

 but only provides strong consistency.
 When a client writes data to Ceph the primary OSD will not acknowledge the write to the client until the secondary OSDs have written the replicas synchronously.
 Ceph [achieves scalability][ceph-cuttlefish-arch] through "intelligent data replication."
-For hardware deployed in differenge geographic locations, this will clearly lead to additional latency in the time to receive synchronous acknowledgements.
+For hardware deployed in different geographic locations, this will clearly lead to additional latency in the time to receive synchronous acknowledgements.
 Considering the possible (likely) latency, The Ceph community is working to ensure that OSD/monitor heartbeats and peering processes still operate effectively.
-Othewrise, Ceph's current solutions are to rely on hardware within a data center, or to configure Ceph in a way that ensures effective peering, heartbeat acknowledgement and writes.
+Otherwise, Ceph's current solutions are to rely on hardware within a data center, or to configure Ceph in a way that ensures effective peering, heartbeat acknowledgement and writes.
 According to [Ceph's faq][data-center-faq], there was an asynchronous write capability in progress via the Ceph Object Gateway (RGW) which would provide an